This post may contain affiliate links. Please read our disclosure policy.

-This flavor-loaded vegetable bean soup is so satisfying and comforting, even carnivores won't miss the meat as they happily devour it.
+This flavor-loaded vegetable bean soup is so satisfying and comforting, that even carnivores won't miss the meat as they happily devour it.
 I can't tell you how many readers have reached out to me to share this very sentiment.
-Of course it never hurts to serve this mouthwatering vegetable bean soup with homemade French bread or homemade croutons because, well, soup and bread.
+Of course, it never hurts to serve this mouthwatering vegetable bean soup with crusty bread or homemade croutons because, well, soup and bread.

 You'll be shocked by the quantity AND delicious flavors you'll get from this combination of affordable, everyday ingredients.
 When I say eating healthy on a budget is anything but boring, this soup is proof!

-- tomatoes - Use canned diced tomatoes for a brothier soup or canned crushed tomatoes for a slightly thicker soup base such as what you see in my photos.
-Fresh tomatoes can be substituted but will also extend cook time.
+- Tomatoes - Use canned diced tomatoes for a brothier soup or canned crushed tomatoes for a slightly thicker soup base, as seen in my photos.
+Fresh tomatoes can be substituted but will also extend cooking time.

-- cooked white beans - Any variety of white beans can be used.
-Canned beans offer the most convenience while cooking beans from scratch yields more volume for less money.
+- Canned white beans - Any variety of white beans can be used.
+Canned beans offer convenience, but cooking beans from scratch yields more volume for less money.
 Both options yield delicious results!

 Saute vegetables in olive oil over medium-high heat until tender.
 Add tomatoes and beans.

 Stir in vegetable broth and seasonings.
 Increase heat to bring soup to a boil, stirring as needed.
 Then lower heat, cover, and simmer for 10-15 minutes, or until soup ingredients are fully heated, stirring as needed.

 Stir kale into soup and continue simmering until it softens to your liking.
 Or serve immediately, if desired.

 Recipe tips and substitutions